pliedo/pliedo.github.io/content/authors/admin/_index.md

 **I am on the job market this fall (AY 2024-2025).**

-I'm mostly interested in Environmental Economics and Public Policy.
+I'm mostly interested in Environmental and Public Economics.
 My job market paper studies the effect of tax avoidance on the composition of the vehicle fleet and its environmental implications in Mexico.
 I also do research on land use change and fuel transition related to the California Low Carbon Fuel Standard.

 I enjoy soccer, cooking, biking, skiing, and playing the drums.